kubescape/kubescape.io/docs/docs/operator/runtime-threat-detection.md

 ```
 </details>

-The rules are defined in the [Node-agent repository](https://github.com/kubescape/node-agent/tree/main/pkg/ruleengine/v1).
+The rules are defined in the [node-agent repository](https://github.com/kubescape/node-agent/tree/main/pkg/ruleengine/v1).
 Currently, the following rules are supported:
 * Unexpected process launched
 * Unexpected file access (ignoreMounts parameter can be used to ignore mounts, ignorePrefixes parameter can be used to ignore specific prefixes).